 In particular I pause with you, dear participants in this encounter, before the inscription in Hebrew.
 This inscription awakens the memory of the People whose sons and daughters were intended for total extermination.
 This People draws its origin from Abraham, our father in faith (cf. Rom 4:12), as was expressed by Paul of Tarsus.
 The very people that received from God the commandment "Thou shalt not kill", itself experienced in a special measure what is meant by killing.
 It is not permissible for anyone to pass by this inscription with indifference.

 And one inscription more, a chosen one, the plaque in the Russian language.
 I don’t add any comment.
 We knowwhichnation the inscription is about.
 We know about their participation in the last terrible war for the freedom of peoples.
 Also this inscription we should not pass with indifference.

 Finally, the last inscription: that in Polish.
 Six million Poles lost their lives during the second world war: a fifth of the nation.
 Yet another stage in the centuries-old fight of this nation, my nation, for its fundamental rights among the peoples of Europe.
 Yet another loud cry for the right to a place of its own on the map of Europe.
 Yet another painful reckoning with the conscience of mankind.

--3.
-Oswiecim is such a reckoning.
+3. Auschwitz is such a reckoning through these plaques which remind us of the sacrifices the nations suffered.
 It is impossible merely to visit it.
-It is necessary on this occasion to think with fear of how far hatred can go, how far man's destruction of man can go, how far cruelty can go.
+It is necessary on this occasion to think with fear of how far hatred can go.

 © Copyright - Libreria Editrice Vaticana